tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

  `(address, amount, denomination)`

 * `Bit` is smart enough to take these outputs and build the full transaction out of them.
- Essentially we're telling `bit` what the outputs should look like, and it is building the transaction for us.
+ Essentially, we're telling `bit` what the outputs should look like, and it is building the transaction for us.

 Now, copy and paste your private key into the `key` assignment as such: